artemsk/veer/readme.md

 - Set permissions for these folders: **storage**, **vendor**.

-- Run these commands:
+- Cache configuration & routes:
 ```
 $ php artisan config:cache
 $ php artisan route:cache
 ```

-- Run main installation command with your initial main url.
-You will be asked to set administrator login and password.
+- Set your initial url and migrate database. **You will be asked to set administrator login and password.**
 ```
 $ php artisan veer:install <url> --migrate
 ```

-- Follow instructions you will see.

 ### License